-Payment Plans are available for fall and spring semesters.
-There are no payment plans available for summer sessions.
+Payment Plans are available for fall, spring and summer semesters.

 TigerStripe cannot be used to pay tuition and fees.

-Cash: Due to increasing security concerns, the Student Financial Services Office will no longer accept cash as a form of payment for tuition.
-We apologize for any inconvenience this may cause, but we do not want to jeopardize the safety of students/employees carrying cash on campus.
+Cash: Due to increasing security concerns, the Student Financial Services Office does not accept cash as a form of tuition payment.
+We apologize for any inconvenience this may cause.
+We do not want to jeopardize the safety of students/employees carrying cash on campus.

-Mail: Checks and money orders can be mailed to: (be sure to include the student ID #) Clemson University
+Mail: Checks and money orders can be mailed to: (be sure to include the student ID #)

 G-08 Sikes Hall Box 345307